Epiphan & Drivers Kit | TVPLAY Hardware

 SRT (Secure Reliable Transport): An open and secure video transmission protocol that optimizes live video transmission over unpredictable networks such as the Internet.

-HLS (HTTP Live Streaming): Developed by Apple, this protocol divides video content into small segments and streams them over standard HTTP web servers4.
-It is widely supported by many devices and browsers.
+HLS (HTTP Live Streaming): Developed by Apple, this protocol divides video content into small segments and transmits them over standard HTTP web servers4.
+It is widely compatible with many devices and browsers.

-MPEG-DASH (Dynamic Adaptive Streaming over HTTP): Similar to HLS, this protocol also divides video content into segments and allows the transmission of videos with different quality levels.
+MPEG-DASH (Dynamic Adaptive Streaming over HTTP): Similar to HLS, this protocol also divides video content into segments and allows the transmission of videos with different levels of quality.
 It is an open standard and can run on any web server5.

-RTMP (Real-Time Messaging Protocol) and RTMPS (RTMP Secure): Real-time transmission protocols used to transmit audio, video and data over the Internet.
+RTMP (Real-Time Messaging Protocol) and RTMPS (RTMP Secure): These are real-time transmission protocols used to transmit audio, video, and data over the Internet.
 RTMPS is the secure version of RTMP that uses an SSL connection for secure data transmission.

 Saves recordings directly to an SD card (user-supplied).